AbsaOSS/cobrix/README.md

 If your variable length file does not have RDW headers, but has fields that can be used for determining record lengths you can provide a custom record header parser that takes starting bytes of each record and returns record lengths.
-In order to do that you need to create a class inheriting `` trait and provide a fully qualified class name to the following option:
+In order to do that you need to create a class inheriting `RecordHeaderParser` and `Serializable` traits and provide a fully qualified class name to the following option:
 ```
 .option("record_header_parser", "com.example.record.header.parser")
 ```